korinne/example-spa-worker/README.md

 This application uses Cloudflare Workers' [Smart Placement](https://developers.cloudflare.com/workers/configuration/smart-placement/) feature to optimize performance:

-- **What is Smart Placement?** Smart Placement dynamically positions your Worker in Cloudflare's network to minimize latency between your Worker and database.
+- **What is Smart Placement?** Smart Placement [can dynamically position](https://developers.cloudflare.com/workers/configuration/smart-placement/#understand-how-smart-placement-works) your Worker in Cloudflare's network to minimize latency between your Worker and database.

 - **Why it's enabled in this app:** The application makes multiple database round trips per request.
 Smart Placement analyzes this traffic pattern and can choose to position the Worker and Hyperdrive closer to your deployed database to reduce latency.